 Did you know that Florida has more than 825 miles of beautiful coastal beaches to explore?
 And, if you are ready for adventure, the Sunshine State has such diverse ecosystems that it will allow you to snorkel with colorful sea life, take in rodeo at a Florida dude ranch as well as take a kayak, drive a boat, or fish in the 3rd largest state park in America, Everglades National Park, with alligators and snakes and turtles…oh my!
 Don’t forget that you can get super close to outer space, too!
 Read on for a seven-day Florida road trip itinerary for families who are looking for sun, fun, and adventure.
 There is much more to Florida than just visiting our resident mouse–Mickey Mouse, that is.
 (Although we might just see him, too!)

-Start your adventure in the Keys of Florida!
-Head out to Key Largo for a day of snorkeling in crystal blue waters with a myriad of sea life in the beautiful inner reefs located just off shore in the shallow waters of Pennekamp State Park.
-John Pennekamp Coral Reef State Park was the first undersea park created in the United States.
-If you are looking to snorkel, dive, or just cruise the crystal blue waters in a glass bottom boat, this is your destination!
-Insider tip: If you are looking to book a private boat, do so a few days in advance.
-Eat dinner at the landmark Bayside Grill.
+Start your Florida road trip adventure in the Florida Keys.
+Head out to Key Largo for a day of snorkeling in crystal blue waters of Pennekamp State Park.
+It is the first undersea park founded in the United States and is the perfect place to snorkel, dive, or just cruise in a glass bottom boat.
+If you are looking to book a private boat, we recommend booking reservations a few days in advance.
+Be sure to make time for a sunset dinner is the landmark Bayside Grill.
 The all-glass panoramic view and fresh seafood are both amazing.
 Don’t forget to order Key Lime Pie for dessert!
-And, this way, you won’t miss the sunset, either!

 Day 2: Key Largo to Everglades National Park to Miami

-40 miles to Everglades NP, 47 miles form Everglades to Miami
+40 miles to Everglades NP, 47 miles from Everglades to Miami

 Day 3: Miami

-Start your adventure in the vibrant city of Miami Beach in the gorgeous Art Deco District, which contains the world’s largest collection of Art Deco architecture (800+ buildings).
-Stay right in South Beach at the Westgate South Beach, and take an afternoon to explore Jungle Island or the Miami Seaquarium with the kids if you didn’t get to these attractions yesterday.
-Enjoy dinner outdoors at Serendipity 3 (a spin-off to the Manhattan café) at Lincoln Road Mall, where the outdoor promenade is the perfect place to sit, relax, and people-watch.
-It’s very family-friendly, and be sure to order the frozen hot chocolate for dessert!
+Start your adventure in the vibrant city of Miami Beach in the gorgeous Art Deco District.
+This neighborhood contains the world’s largest collection of unique, Art Deco architecture (800+ buildings).
+Stay right in South Beach at the Westgate South Beach, and take an afternoon to explore Jungle Island or the Miami Seaquarium.
+The Bayside Marketplace is a great place for shopping, dining, and people-watching.
+Several boat tours leave from the area, including tours of Star Island, home to to the rich and famous.
+For dinner, head to Little Havana for a Cuban meal you will never forget.

 Day 4: Miami to Palm Beach

-Wake up and drive over to South Beach for the morning.
-Take a stroll on the iconic A1A “Beachfront Avenue”!
+Wake up and head to South Beach to take a stroll on the iconic A1A “Beachfront Avenue”.
 Ocean Drive is picturesque in the morning sunlight.
 You have a short drive today, so take in a beautiful Florida morning at Lummus Park and don’t forget your camera!
 Grab a bite to eat one of the many boutique hotels or B&B’s and enjoy their outdoor restaurants on Ocean Drive.
 People-watch as you listen to the sound of the ocean and the Spanish music playing in the background.
 Once you arrive in Palm Beach, check out the Palm Beach Zoo or the Lion County Safari.
-And, a super cool nighttime activity is the Full Moon Paddle Tour at Jupiter Outdoor Center.
+A super cool nighttime activity is the Full Moon Paddle Tour at Jupiter Outdoor Center.
 This after-dark activity for families is a one to be remembered.

 Day 5: Palm Beach to Cape Canaveral

 Drive north on I-95 to Cape Canaveral to end up in outer space for the day.
-You will want to make the most of being this close to outer space by exploring Kennedy Space Center.
-NASA’s launch headquarters is the only place on Earth where you can tour launch areas, meet a veteran astronaut, see giant rockets, or train in spaceflight simulators!
+Kennedy Space Center is NASA’s launch headquarters and the only place on Earth where you can tour launch areas, meet a veteran astronaut, see giant rockets, or train in spaceflight simulators!
+Expect to spend all day at this massive complex, bonus points if you are there for a rocket launch!

 Where to stay: Cocoa Beach is a short drive from Cape Canaveral, and offers beachside accommodations!

-One of the most wonderful things about Florida is that it is at most 160 miles wide.
-That means it doesn’t take too long to get from one place to another.
-As you look at the map and plan your final destination, you will notice that there can be multiple endings to this road trip!
-Spend your last few days in Central Florida.
+As you look at the map and plan your final destination, you will notice that there can be multiple endings to this Florida road trip!
+We suggest you spend your last few days in Central Florida.

 If you have kids and they ultimately associate Florida with Disney, then it might be a great way to end the vacation on a high note with a trip to Walt Disney World!
-Stay on-site, or at the Westgate Town Center to avoid crowds, enjoy more space, and see more of Orlando than just the Disney experience.
+Stay at one of the many resorts on-site, or at the Westgate Town Center to avoid crowds, enjoy more space, and see more of Orlando.
+Check out our Ultimate Disney Vacation Planning Guide to learn about everything you need to know before visiting Mickey and friends.
+For all the options for family fun in Orlando, check out the Top 10 Things to do in Orlando.

 Option 2: Central Florida dude ranch-style